-- b.
+- a.
+Color: Navy-blue - b.
 Length: The skirt hem may be no higher than just above the knee, both in front and in back.
 Skirts must be worn at the waist - c.
 Dark spandex tight-fitting shorts must be worn under the jumper - d.
 Plain, white "Peter Pan" blouse may be worn with the jumper and only the jumper. - e.
 Vendor: Dennis Uniforms or Anton Uniforms